This Thanksgiving, display some unusual pumpkin and squash varieties.

 The ones with growths that look like big zits or peanuts?
 I first saw ‘Knuckle Head’, a slightly warty orange pumpkin, last year at a local orchard that also sells pumpkins, gourds and corn shocks.
 Of course, I bought it, along with a half dozen bumpy gourds.

-I quickly discovered that the pumpkin and gourds were genetically altered and patented by Siegers Seed.
-Saved seeds don’t come true, unfortunately.
+(However, I also quickly discovered that the pumpkin and gourds were genetically altered and patented by Siegers Seed.
+Saved seeds don’t come true, unfortunately.)